NGS300/NGS-Engine-BetaOnly/README.md

 You can run FNF from the .exe file under export\release\windows\bin As for Mac, 'lime test mac -debug' should work, if not the internet surely has a guide on how to compile Haxe stuff for Mac.

+* This Entire Installation Is 25-27GB Which You Will Need To Use From Your PC

 ### Credits
 - [ninjamuffin99 (me!)](https://twitter.com/ninja_muffin99) - Programmer
 - [PhantomArcade3K](https://twitter.com/phantomarcade3k) and [Evilsk8r](https://twitter.com/evilsk8r) - Art